 A very simplified way of understanding the difference between Medigap and Medicare Advantage (Medicare Part C) is this: With Medigap, you pay in advance; whereas with Medicare Advantage it’s a kind of pay-as-you-go.

-At this point, one may ask whether it is really necessary to pay so much on top of the 135.50 monthly cost of Medicare Part B. The answer is an unqualified yes (unless you qualify for Medicaid).
-The main reason is that there is no upper limit on the 20% co-insurance on the approved charges for medical services – no maximum out-of pocket.
+At this point, one may ask whether it is really necessary to pay so much on top of the $164.90 (in 2023) monthly cost of Medicare Part B. The answer is an unqualified yes (unless you qualify for Medicaid).
+The main reason is that there is no upper limit on the 20% co-insurance on the approved charges for medical services – no maximum out-of-pocket.
 That’s very risky, so you should get something.

 Here’s another difference: For a person just getting Medicare, there is a six month open enrollment period for Medigap, in which you can get any policy you want from any company you want.
 After those six months, starting from the first day of month they turn 65, the policies are rather heavily medically underwritten.
 A person with many chronic conditions (or one serious one) would probably not be able to change, or to get one after the open enrollment period has passed.
 With an MA-PD, however, there is no medical underwriting, and no health questions at all.
-The only people who cannot get an MA-PD are those who have end-stage renal disease, because they have a separate Medicare program.
 Medigap enrollment is open all year; whereas MA-PD’s have an enrollment period – October 15 to December 7.
 Past that 12/7 deadline one would need a special reason, such as moving or losing employer group insurance.